 Cristina Gil Ruiz - Basque Country, Spain

 Cris is a rural sociologist and agroecologist with special interest in raising social awareness about the importance of living soils.
 She advocates healthy soils and social justice.
 In 2007 she completed her Urban Ecology and Population Sociology Master's degree with a specialization in Rural Sociology.
 For her Master's thesis in Agroecology (2014), she facilitated workshops where farmers improved their understanding about the impact of farming techniques on soil structure and biodiversity.
-In 2015 she has lead a pilot study about ways to develop urban agriculture in former farmland in Oslo.
-Currently she studies ways to develop local food systems (both in Norway and Spain).
+In 2015 she led a pilot study about ways to develop urban agriculture in former farmland in Oslo.
+Currently she studies the development of local food systems (both in Norway and Spain).
 At the same time, she facilitates workshops with farmers and children for raising awareness about the huge importance of healthy and living soils.
 She believes that in order to achieve social justice it is mandatory to build new relationships between humans and soils.

 Cori Keene - Florida, USA

 Cori first discovered her passion for researching the nexus between agriculture and ecology in the Himalayas – her fascination ultimately led her to gain hands-on experience working with farmers and pastoralists throughout Africa, Asia, Europe, and the Americas.
 She completed her graduate studies in agroecology and geography in France (ISARA-Lyon), Norway (NMBU), and the Netherlands (UvA).
 Her primary research interests include food system development, land rights, gender, agrobiodiversity, geopolitics, and climate change adaptation.
 Cori is an independent consultant and serves on the Board of Diyalo Foundation.